dvrpc/network-routing/docs/setup.md

-# Setup
+# :material-weight-lifter: Setup

-## Create the `.env` file
+## Create configuration files

+Two different configuration files are required for this analysis:

+- `.env`
+- `database_connections.cfg`

+---

+### `.env`

-This file contains configuration values including the database name, host, and Google Drive folder path.
+The `.env` file contains configuration values including the database name, host, and Google Drive folder path.

 You can place this file wherever you intend to run the analysis from.
 It should look like this: